Mission Statement: Doctor Noize inspires creativity, curiosity and character through music, art and words.

 Cullinan then turned his attention to designing, building and opening his dream recording studio and fitness facility: Reach Studios.
 Reach is the place he can create and share everything he loves most.
 It’s a full-fledged, five-room composing and recording studio, and it’s an indoor soccer training turf field and fitness facility.
 Production of all Doctor Noize creations is now anchored at Reach, with visiting artists flying in to record in a comfortable and inspiring creative setting.

 Currently wrapping production at Reach is Doctor Noize’s dream project — a 2 Act, 2 album musical introducing creative listeners to the world of the orchestra called Phineas McBoof Crashes The Symphony.
-Featuring the City Of Prague Philharmonic Orchestra, opera superstars Isabel Leonard and Nathan Gunn, and the entire Doctor Noize voice cast, the album will be released in late 2015.
+Featuring the City Of Prague Philharmonic Orchestra, opera superstars Isabel Leonard and Nathan Gunn, and the entire Doctor Noize voice cast, the album’s wide release date is July 15th, 2016.
 Funding was initiated by a successful Kickstarter Campaign, and Doctor Noize already performs concert versions of it with orchestras around the country.

 After that comes a commission for a sequel to the Grammaropolis album, and the premiere of Doctor Noize’s first commissioned work for children’s theatre, The Ballad Of Phineas McBoof – a live theatrical work based on his first two Doctor Noize albums and books.
 It will premiere at the Palo Alto Children’s Theatre before expanding to theatres around the country.